10 – Wake Me Up When September Ends

 # 6 – Macy’s Day Parade

-The Green Day song “Macy’s Day Parade,” was released in 2000 on their album Warning.
+The Green Day song “Macy’s Day Parade” was released in 2000 on their album Warning.
 The song is perhaps the most unique sound Green Day song in their catalog.
-There is an “Every Breath You Take,’ type groove to it wrapped in 196o’s Burt Bacharach persona.
-One of the most enjoyable and artistic Green Day compositions and recordings.
+There is an “Every Breath You Take” type groove wrapped in 196o’s Burt Bacharach persona.
+It is one of the most enjoyable and artistic Green Day compositions and recordings.

 # 5 – Good Riddance/ Time of Your Life

 “Good Riddance (Time of Your Life)” was released on Green Day’s Nimrod album.
-The song has become one of the biggest selling singles in the band’s career.
+The song has become one of the biggest-selling singles in the band’s career.
 It has made over two million dollars in digital download sales alone.
-The song’s acoustic guitar riff and passionate vocals has made it one of Green Day’s most loved songs.
+The song’s acoustic guitar riff and passionate vocals have made it one of Green Day’s most loved songs.

 # 4 – Holiday

-The American Idiot album released in 2004 stands as quite possibly Green Day’s crowning moment.
-Three of the Top 10 Green Day Songs on this list hail from the American Idiot album.
-The song Holiday appeared on the album as the third track after the epic “Jesus of Suburbia,” suite.
-The song’s hard edge and dark biting lyrics, punk band marching groove and seething guitar lines define Green Day at their most angry yet entertaining moment.
+The American Idiot album released in 2004 is possibly Green Day’s crowning moment.
+Three of this list’s Top 10 Green Day Songs hail from the American Idiot album.
+The song Holiday appeared on the album as the third track after the epic “Jesus of Suburbia” suite.
+The song’s hard edge, dark, biting lyrics, punk band marching groove, and seething guitar lines define Green Day at their most angry yet entertaining moment.

 # 3 – 21 Guns

-“21 Guns,” was released on Green Day’s eighth album 21st Century Breakdown in 2009.
-The song “21 Guns.” was featured in the Transformers Revenge of the Fallen movie as well as featured in the hit television show The Vampire Diaries.
+“21 Guns” was released on Green Day’s eighth album, 21st Century Breakdown, in 2009.
+The song “21 Guns.” was featured in the Transformers Revenge of the Fallen movie and the hit television show The Vampire Diaries.
 It is one of those Green Day songs that holds the listener hostage while building to an epic climax of surreal rock euphoria.